What is Universal Credit?

 Universal Credit started to be rolled out for a very limited number of customers in the Telford and Wrekin area from 1 June 2015.
 Since 14 November 2018, most new working age customers in the Telford and Wrekin area who are on a low earned income, have become unemployed or are sick have needed to make a claim for Universal Credit.

-You cannot get Housing Benefit if you get Universal Credit as your Universal Credit payment will include an element for housing costs.
+You cannot get Housing Benefit if you get Universal Credit as your Universal Credit payment will include an element for housing costs, unless you fall within one of the exceptions below.
 As a result, you will need to arrange to pay rent to your landlord.

 Are there any exceptions?

-If any of the following apply, you will still be able to make a new claim for Housing Benefit to help with your housing costs if:
+If any of the following apply, you will still be able to make a new claim for Housing Benefit to help with your housing costs.

-- you are entitled to a severe disability premium (or have been in the last month) within your claim for Income Support, income-related Employment and Support Allowance or income-based Jobseeker's Allowance
+- You are making your claim before 27 January 2021 and are entitled to a severe disability premium (or have been in the last month) within your claim to Income Support, income-related Employment and Support Allowance or income-based Jobseeker's Allowance.
+This only applies to claims made up to 27 January 2021; for help with housing costs on or after 27 January 2021, a claim will need to be made to Universal Credit.

-If one of these exceptions applies and you want to make a claim for Housing Benefit, please visit our Housing Benefit pages to start your claim.
+If one of these exceptions applies you can make a claim for Housing Benefit.

 What do I need to do?